SDM-TIB/LinkPredBias/readme.md

 ## Bias analysis

-In the thesis, seven bias patterns are defined concerning test leakage and sample selection bias.
+In this work, seven bias patterns are defined concerning test leakage and sample selection bias.

 Test leakage patterns: